mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 ### A small review

-In [[1]](https://arxiv.org/pdf/1512.04150.pdf) authors propose a way to relate last layer activations to the input image.
+In [[1]](https://arxiv.org/pdf/1512.04150.pdf){:target="_blank"}{:rel="noopener noreferrer"} authors propose a way to relate last layer activations to the input image.
 Conv layers apply a set of filters to the input data and they return the stacked filter responses.
 In this paper authors show how each of this stacked responses contribute to decide the output label.
 The trick is very simple, they propose to add a Global Average Pooling (GAP) layer over each of the 2D features outputted from the last convolutional layer.
 Thanks to this, we can figure out how much is each filter contributing to the final classification of the image.
 As usually an image is worth a thousand words, so have a look at the figure below extracted from the paper:

 {:refdef: style="text-align: center;"}
 ![](/assets/posts/2021-11-29-cnn-vs-transformers/gap.webp)